 Photo by: Flickr/SteelCityHobbies

 A temple for families to whom tailgating and tossing the pigskin around is a reverent activity, the Pro Football Hall of Fame celebrates all that is professional football.
 Not only does it honor those who’ve made outstanding contributions to the sport, preserve its artifacts and promote football’s place in American culture, the Pro Football Hall of Fame hosts events for its dedicated masses throughout the summer.
-Among them are the Fan Appreciation Tail Gate Party to kick off the NFL season, First Play, a commemorative event where nearly 2,000 youngsters line a two-mile route where they pass an official NFL football from the site in downtown Canton where the National Football League was founded in 1920 to the front steps of the Pro Football Hall of Fame, and the Timken Grand Parade which attracts nearly 200,000 spectators along the 2.2 mile route to congratulate the next class of enshrines into the hall.
+Among them is First Play, a commemorative event where nearly 2,000 youngsters line a two-mile route where they pass an official NFL football from the site in downtown Canton where the National Football League was founded to the front steps of the Pro Football Hall of Fame.

 Find a place to rest your head near the Columbus Zoo.